doscsy12/GA_projects/project_2/README.md

 - **What improvements will NOT add value to a house?**
 - The size of a porch has little effect.
 Either not everyone likes to sit on the porch, or it cannot be used all year.
 While a porch can be used in good weather, one can stay indoors all day.
-- Having a swimming pool or pool area haa no effect.
+- Having a swimming pool or pool area has no effect.
 This is not surprising since it is expensive and a hassle to maintain.